mobile app bar

 AFC running back Joe Mixon of the Houston Texans (28) carries the ball against NFC linebacker Fred Warner of the San Francisco 49ers (54) during the 2025 Pro Bowl Games at Camping World Stadium.

-Joe Mixon has been in the league since 2017, and while he’s managed to avoid the injury bug more than most running backs, his career hasn’t been entirely without setbacks.
+Mixon has been in the league since 2017, drafted by the Cincinnati Bengals.
+And while he’s managed to avoid the injury bug more than most running backs, his career hasn’t been entirely without setbacks.

-In his rookie year, as per Draft Sharks, Mixon suffered a Grade 2 concussion during a game against the Steelers, forcing him to miss two games in December.
+In his rookie year, as per Draft Sharks, the then Bengals RB suffered a Grade 2 concussion during a game against the Pittsburgh Steelers, forcing him to miss two games in December.
 Later that season, in Week 16, he left the field early with a Grade 1 ankle sprain, but fortunately suited up the following week.
+His second season, however, began with a scare.

-His second season began with a scare when he tore a muscle in his knee during a Week 2 matchup against the Ravens.
+Mixon tore a muscle in his knee during a Week 2 matchup against the Baltimore Ravens.
 The injury required arthroscopic surgery to remove a “loose particle” from his right knee, sidelining him for two games.
-After that, however, Mixon enjoyed nearly two full seasons of good health.
+After that Mixon enjoyed nearly two full seasons of good health.

-After a long rehab process, Mixon bounced back in a big way the following year, rushing for 127 yards in his first game back.
+After a long rehab, Mixon bounced back in a big way the following year, rushing for 127 yards in his first game back.
 He remained healthy throughout the season, even playing through a low-grade ankle sprain.

 If the deal is completed, the Texans could field one of the most dynamic backfields in the league.
-Chubb brings power and downhill explosiveness, while Mixon offers agility and versatility.
-Together, they’ll create a more diverse and unpredictable rushing attack—just the kind of support C.J.
+Chubb brings power and explosiveness, while Mixon offers agility and versatility.
+Together, they’ll create a more diverse and unpredictable rushing attack — just the kind of support C.J.
 Stroud needs as he looks to get over his Sophomore slump.

 About the author